 - Tests are necessary to make BC and DR plans work when a disaster strikes.
 Therefore, when developing a plan, testing is an integral part of the process.
 Trying to cut costs and resources does not create effective security and only helps to stay in budget.
 When a disaster strikes, the cost will be much higher in the end

 - Frequent updates are not only necessary for the soft- and hardware in your company, but also for your BC and DR plans.
-It is not so uncommon that BC and DR plans are comprised of 100 or more pages of detail.
+It is not so uncommon for BC and DR plans to have 100 or more pages of detail.
 Since technologies changes so often, it is wise to divide the plan into individual steps for a better overview.

 - Is it really necessary to develop large BC and DR plans that are hundreds of pages long?
 The answer is no. Sometimes a simple 2-10 page-long document with the needed information should be enough to cover all the necessary steps.
 However, this depends highly on the structure of the company and its rules and regulations.
 When a large document is required, it is wise to create a separate smaller version of the plans.